Bill Wiggin

 Sir William David Wiggin (born 4 June 1966) is a former British Conservative Party politician who was the Member of Parliament (MP) for North Herefordshire, previously Leominster, from 2001 to 2024.

 Early life and career

 Bill Wiggin was born on 4 June 1966 in London.
-He attended Eton College, where he was an older contemporary of David Cameron, and later read Economics at Bangor University, gaining a Bachelor of Arts in 1988.
+He attended Eton College, where he was an older contemporary of David Cameron, and later read Economics at Bangor University, gaining a Bachelor of Arts degree in 1988.
 He also served in the Royal Welch Fusiliers in the Territorial Army, being a platoon commander for Holyhead, Bangor and Caernarfon.

 Following this, Wiggin worked as a Trader in Foreign Exchange Options for UBS from 1991 to 1993, then was an Associate Director of Kleinwort Benson from 1994 to 1998, then as a manager in the Foreign Exchange department of Commerzbank from 1998.